AdamBalski/Trade-analysis/README.md

 spring.thymeleaf.cache=(!development)
 ```
 Also, you have to add a `logger` directory and put a file called `logfile` in it.
+After that, run create-all-tables.sql script in your postgres db.

 ---
 #### Done with